-A comfortable environment for a dog is one that has familiar scents.
-Take along some of your dog’s belongings with them in the car ride to your new home (bed, toys, etc.) and settle them into a room as soon as your arrive so they don’t suffer from a sensory overload with all of the new things to see and smell.
+A comfortable environment for a dog is familiar scents.
+Take along some of your dog’s belongings with them in the car ride to your new home (bed, toys, etc.) and settle them into a room as soon as you arrive so they don’t suffer from a sensory overload with all of the new things to see and smell.

 Moving with Cats

 Feed your cat a smaller breakfast than usual on moving day to prevent digestive issues and motion sickness in the car.
 Transfer your cat carrier into a designated room or area and open it only when necessary (feeding time or litter box breaks).
 A scared and disoriented cat will be skittish and may attempt to run off so be sure to secure the premises whenever your cat is allowed to roam free.

 As easy as it can be to never move a fish from its tank, most tanks are not built to withstand a move while remaining full.
 For your move take as much water from your fish tank as you can and transfer it into a polythene bag (which can be purchased at most pet care supply stores).
 Place your fish into polythene bags, leave an air pocket above the water and seal the bag tightly.
 The water that your fish is in should remain at room temperature – cool or warm water can directly affect the health of your fish.
 If you are traveling long distances you may want to consider buying a watt battery-powered pump hooked to a smaller, transportable tank to reduce the risk of possibly harming your fish during your move.

 Choose a suitable travel carrier for your bird and make it as familiar and comfortable as possible.
 Birds are very susceptible to stress and too much at once can even be fatal.
 On a long-distance car, ride cover the car window to keep the carrier from the sun.
 Keep feeding times consistent and always be aware of regulating the temperature in the car.

 Moving with a Hamster